 So if you’re looking for an authentic French experience combined with some beautiful scenery, Corsica should be at the top of your list!

-Istanbul is a city that offers many opportunities for the history buff, the architecture lover and those who want to experience Turkish culture.
+Istanbul is one of the best Turkey holiday destinations that offers many opportunities for the history buff, the architecture lover, and those who want to experience Turkish culture.

 In April, the Tulip Festival with 30 million tulips blooming around the entire city is a surprising treat.
 The tulips are accompanied by cherry blossoms and other flowers in beautiful displays and are definitely a sight to see.

 April is a great time to visit because it’s the shoulder season where you’ll get better hotel deals and it’s easier to pack for Turkey since it’s warmer than winter.